Mick McGahey: Trade unionist and communist

 He became chairman of the local branch of his union when he was only eighteen and thereafter progressed through its echelons, though never quite reaching the national presidency.
 He was elected to the Scottish Executive of the NUM in 1958, becoming president of the Scottish area in 1967.
 He was regarded as a highly competent operator but his strongly militant line was opposed by others in the Union.
 He was defeated in the 1971 elections for National President by Joe Gormley.

-McGahey was, however, elected National Vice-President of the NUM in 1972.
+McGahey was, however, elected National Vice-president of the NUM in 1972.
 He made similar progress in the Communist Party of Great Britain (CPGB), being elected to its Executive in 1971.
 He remained a member until the CPGB dissolved in 1991 and then joined its successor in Scotland, the Communist Party of Scotland.
-He was reportedly the subject of phone tapping by the UK security service MI5 whose transcribers found him difficult to understand because of his accent and the effects of alcohol consumption.
+From 1970 onwards he was the subject of phone tapping by the UK security service MI5, whose transcribers found him difficult to understand because of his accent and the effects of alcohol consumption.

 He came to the attention of the public during the miners strikes of 1972 and 1974.
-He later claimed these were purely industrial disputes, made political by the then Prime Minister, Edward Heath.
+He later claimed these were purely industrial disputes, made political by Prime Minister, Edward Heath.
 Nevertheless, he took a characteristically militant line, opposing some of the tactics of Gormley, accusing him of "ballotisis" and swearing he would not be "constitutionalised" out of a national strike.
-Gormley, it was later claimed, postponed his own retirement until 1981, by which time McGahey was over 55, too old by union rules to stand for President.
+Gormley, it was later claimed, postponed his own retirement until 1981, by which time McGahey was over 55, too old by union rules to stand for president.

 He played a smaller role (mostly on Scottish affairs) during the 1984–1985 miners' strike, as he was nearing retirement.
 He opposed the holding of a national ballot and favoured letting regions make their own decisions on whether to strike.
 He saw the appointment of Ian MacGregor as chair of the National Coal Board as a "declaration of war".
 James Cowan, then deputy chairman of the NCB, claims that McGahey warned him to retire in 1983 and protect his health, as he feared that a "bloody" strike was inevitable with the appointment of Ian MacGregor and that there would be conflict between different regions in the NUM.

-Surveillance by MI5 on McGahey during the 1984–85 strike found that he was "extremely angry and embarrassed" about Scargill's links with the Libyan regime, but that he was "happy to take part, with Scargill and other NUM leaders, in contacts with Soviet representatives".
+According to Christopher Andrew's The Defence of the Realm: The Authorized History of MI5, surveillance by MI5 on McGahey during the 1984–85 miners' strike found that he was "extremely angry and embarrassed" about Scargill's links with the Libyan government, but that he was "happy to take part, with Scargill and other NUM leaders, in contacts with Soviet representatives".

 After the strike, McGahey became more critical of Arthur Scargill and argued against the growing concentration of power within the NUM in the national leadership at the expense of regional areas.
 He expressed regret on the use of violent picketing in Nottinghamshire and the divisions that this caused amongst mineworkers, saying: